SCIInstitute/ShapeWorks/README.md

 * Open and save projects
 * Set the data directory for where generated images will be written when a project is saved.
 * Load new images
-* Export a mesh reconstructed for a sample, the mean, or a variance from the mean.
+* Export a mesh reconstructed for samples, the mean, or a variance from the mean.
+* Export the Eigen values or Eigen vectors from the sample statistics.
+* Export the Particles per shape to text files.
 * Export an XML parameter file to run a command line too on more images
 * Open recent projects
 * Quit the application.